Device Request API

 In addition to the HTTPS transport security between the user’s device and Ionic.com’s servers, these APIs have additional layers of security as part of the request and response body formats.
 One benefit of this is that data can be securely transferred through any TLS-breaking man-in-the-middle proxy.

-NOTE: Although the SEP can be obtained via any method to use with these APIs, typically developers directly using these APIs register using the Registration by Server Enrollment method, or in advanced cases directly call the Registration API.
+NOTE: Although the SEP can be obtained via any method to use with these APIs, typically developers directly using these APIs enroll using the Server Enrollment Tool method, or in advanced cases directly call the Enrollment API.

 High Level Description of Format

 Most requests made by a device to Ionic.com secured under a Secure Enrollment Profile (SEP) follow the same basic format.
-(An exception is registration, which has its own unique format.)
+(An exception is enrollment, which has its own unique format.)

 All requests must have a Conversation ID that is unique to the request.
 These requests contain an “envelope” which is encrypted under the user’s SEP key between the user and Ionic.com.
 This key is used in AES-GCM mode, and takes plaintext of the message which is then encrypted and placed inside the envelope.
 Since JSON can’t accept binary data, the encrypted output is encoded in Base64 encoding.